idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

 * Volunteer, distributed ownership on a painful fix:
     * Missing metrics
     * Weblabs
     * No, generate a table and track monthly.
     * Letting tasks not be in our bug tracker - often drop.
     * “I’ll just do it” — no need to get it the past.

 ### How do you institute the right process at the right time?
 How do you know when you need something more formal?

 I’m usually error on the lack of process.
-E.g. the story with let people volunteer to fix and drive.
+E.g. Let people volunteer to fix and drive.
 And it doesn’t happen “Best Intentions Don’t Work”

 * I try to figure out how to keep it on high ownership, not on letting it drop on the floor.
 * When I expect it to work, and it isn’t.